isc-projects/kea/doc/guide/dhcp4-srv.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 In some cases it is useful to limit the scope of a class to a
-shared-network, subnet, or pool.
+shared network, subnet, or pool.
 There are two parameters for this,
 which instruct the server to evaluate test expressions when required.

 The first one is the per-class ``only-if-required`` flag which is false